-The accounting policies applied by NSPT in these financial statements are the same as the 30 June 2020 financial statements except for the accounting policies impacted by new or amended accounting standards detailed in this note.
+The accounting policies applied by NSPT in these financial statements are the same as the 30 June 2021 financial statements except for the accounting policies impacted by new or amended accounting standards detailed in this note.

-The Group has elected to present only financial information relating to the Group within these financial statements.
-A separate financial report for NSR has also been prepared for the year ended 30 June 2021, this is available at www.nationalstorageinvest.com.au.
+The Group presents only financial information relating to the NSPT Group within these financial statements.
+A separate financial report for NSR has also been prepared for the year ended 30 June 2022, this is available at www.nationalstorageinvest.com.au.